Introduction to Cognitive Science

 Intended Audience.
 Prerequisites

-This course is cross-listed in the Departments of Computer and Information Science, Linguistics, Philosophy, and Psychology.
+This course is cross-listed in the Departments of Computer Science and Engineering, Linguistics, Philosophy, and Psychology.
 It is intended for graduate and advanced undergraduate students in these departments.
 Interested students from related areas are welcome too.
 The formal prerequisites for taking the course are: graduate standing in any of these departments or permission of the instructor or at least 12 undergraduate-level credit hours from at least two of the four disciplines.
 The informal prerequisites are: willingness to step outside the confines of one's area of specialization, willingness to read the professional literature (as opposed to textbooks) with help from the instructor and one's peers, willingness to participate in open discussions, and the ability to write clearly and concisely about topics outside one's area of specialization.

-The course syllabus is available in pdf format.
+The Syllabus Is available in pdf format.

 http://alexpetrov.com/teach/cogintro/ Check the validity of this page's XHTML Check the validity of this site's Cascading Style Sheet Page maintained by Alex Petrov

-Created 2007-09-17, last updated 2007-09-17.
+Created 2007-09-17, last updated 2024-09-06.